 -

-Your clearance will not be released right away.
+Your clearance will not be released on the same day.

 -

-You will be asked to come back after 8–10 working days.
+You will be asked to return after a few working days.

 -